wengshisaidyes/wengshisaidyes.github.io/_bkg-content/5-faq.md

 empty: false
 header: FAQ
 text: true
-# Make sure to add 2 spaces at the end of the last line in each answer
-# Okay nevermind, Kramdown or something seems to be removing whitespace?
 ---
 #### What is the dress code?
 The dress code is semi-formal.
+We will be having an outdoor garden ceremony followed by a tented reception.

 #### Do you have a wedding registry?
 Your presence on our special day is all we ask.
 If you would like to give a gift to help us celebrate, we will be forever thankful for a contribution to our honeymoon fund.
 Thank you!